denispeplin/link_to_action/README.md

     $ rails generate link_to_action:install

 Edit `config/initializers/link_to_action.rb` to change some options.
+The list of options with defaults provided below.

 To install `link_to_action` with Twitter Bootstrap and icons enabled, run: